 You may not find this terribly rewarding unless you're included here, so this is a good time for casual and random browsers to turn back before they get too caught up in the sweep and majesty of the proceedings and can't let go.

-The farm of La Perrause, just north of the road over the Col du Marchairuz
+The farm of La Perrause, just a kilometre and a half north of the road over the Col du Marchairuz

 It's still March, technically speaking, and we've not only got snowless patches -- we've got flowers.
 Thanks, Senator Inhofe, for that much at least.